Linear lexicographic optimization and preferential bidding system: Problem statement and overview of the method

-In Section~\ref{sec:master}, we will show that there is actually an efficient way to find a basis as in Corollary~\ref{cor:dual-basic}.
+In Section~\ref{sec:master}, we will show that the approach proposed by \cite{akgul1984} provides actually an efficient way to find a basis as in Corollary~\ref{cor:dual-basic}.

 We end this section with a lemma providing a way to reduce the size of an integer lexicographic program.
 It will play an important role in our method.
-The lemma is actually just an extension to the lexicographic context of a classical trick for ordinary integer programming; see Crowder et al.~\cite[Section 3.3]{crowder_solving_1983} or Nemhauser and Wolsey~\cite{Nemhauser1988} (Proposition 2.1, p.
-389).
-Actually this trick was already used by Dantzig et al.~\cite{dantzig_solution_1954} in 1954 for solving to optimality an instance of the traveling salesman problem with $49$ cities.
+The lemma is actually just an extension to the lexicographic context of a classical trick for ordinary integer programming; see \cite[Section 3.3]{crowder_solving_1983} or \cite[Proposition 2.1, p.
+389]{Nemhauser1988}.
+Actually this trick was already used by \cite{dantzig_solution_1954} for solving to optimality an instance of the traveling salesman problem with $49$ cities.

 Consider the following integer linear lexicographic program.

 \LPblocktag{ILLP}{ }